Jusepe Gutierrez: Zaldivar expedition

 On September 15, 1599, Sergeant Major Vicente de Zaldivar Mendoza led a group of about 60 soldiers east to the Great Plains from New Mexico.
 Gutierrez served as the guide and interpreter as he had learned the Apache language during his sojourn with them.
 The objective of the expedition was to procure much-needed meat for the settlers and to see if the bison could be captured and domesticated.

-Gutierrez most likely led Zaldivar on the same route that he had taken with Umana and Leyba.
+Gutierrez most likely led Zaldivar on the same route that he had taken with Humana and Leyba.
 They crossed the Pecos River, caught catfish in the Gallinas River, and six leagues (15 miles or 24 kilometers) hence, came across Apaches and a rancheria.
 Zaldivar and Gutierrez established friendly relations with the Apaches.
 Continuing, they saw their first bison probably near present-day Conchas.

-Perhaps near Logan, the Spaniards and them Mexican associates built a corral and attempted to drive bison into it from a plain where they apparently saw "100,000" of them.
+Perhaps near Logan, the Spaniards and their Mexican associates built a corral and attempted to drive bison into it from a plain where they apparently saw "100,000" of them.
 What ensued was a comedy of errors, as the bison proved impossible to capture.
 However, Zaldivar procured a quantity of dried meat, and after exploring more of eastern New Mexico, near the present day border with Texas, he returned to the Spanish settlements, arriving November 8, 1599.

-Oñate follows Umana and Leyba's route
+Oñate follows Humana and Leyba's route

 In 1601, Juan de Oñate, the founder of New Mexico and governor of the new colony, led a large expedition to the Great Plains, relying on Gutierrez as a guide.
 Gutierrez led Oñate to the same areas he had visited with Jumana and Leyba.
 Oñate and Gutierrez followed the Canadian River through the Texas Panhandle.
 Upon reaching Oklahoma, they encountered sand dunes that made the passage of their oxcarts difficult, so Oñate chose to turn north away from the Canadian to journey onward to the "Great Settlement."

 En route, he came across a large encampment of friendly indigenous people he called Escanjaques.
 They were enemies of the people in the Great Settlement, whom Oñate called "Rayados", because they tattooed or painted their faces.
 Rayado means "striped" in Spanish.

-Unlike the response to Umana and Leyba, the people of the Great Settlement fled on Oñate's arrival and, fearing an attack on his 70 Spanish and an unknown number of Mexican soldiers, Oñate turned back toward New Mexico.
+Unlike the response to Humana and Leyba, the people of the Great Settlement fled on Oñate's arrival and, fearing an attack on his 70 Spanish and an unknown number of Mexican soldiers, Oñate turned back toward New Mexico.
 The Escanjaques also turned hostile, attacking Oñate, fighting a prolonged battle with him.
-The cause of the battle is uncertain, but may be because Oñate had kidnapped several boys to be taken back to New Mexico to be instructed in the Christian faith and to serve as interpreters.
+The cause of the battle is uncertain, but may have been Oñate having kidnapped several boys to be taken back to New Mexico to be instructed in the Christian faith and to serve as interpreters.

 The account of Oñate's expedition permits us to speculate about the location of the Great Settlement, possibly called Etzanoa, by its inhabitants.
 It was probably either at the site of present-day Wichita, Kansas, or along the Walnut River in Arkansas City, Kansas.
 Archaeological discoveries favor the Walnut River.